Tianscar/javasound-aac/README.md

 # Java Advanced Audio Decoder
 This is a fork of [DV8FromTheWorld/JAADec](https://github.com/DV8FromTheWorld/JAADec/), containing bug fixes mainly from [these forks](https://github.com/DV8FromTheWorld/JAADec/forks).

-JAAD is an AAC decoder and MP4 demultiplexer library written completely in Java.
+This library is an AAC decoder and MP4 demultiplexer library written completely in Java.
 It uses no native libraries, is platform-independent and portable.
 It can read MP4 container from almost every input-stream (files, network sockets etc.) and decode AAC-LC (Low Complexity) and HE-AAC (High Efficiency/AAC+).

 ## Add the library to your project (gradle)
 1. Add the Maven Central repository (if not exist) to your build file: